syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to read and save a CSV file in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Read%20and%20Save%20CSV).

 ### Save worksheet as text (*.txt)

 Essential XlsIO allows to save worksheet as a text file.
 This can be done by leaving the delimiter with a space as shown in the below codes.